 Bourbon Warm Ups Along The B-Line

 If there’s one thing Kentucky does better than almost anywhere else, it’s bourbon.
-And Northern Kentucky happens to be the official gateway to the Kentucky Bourbon Trail®, which means you don’t have to travel far to start sipping something special.
+And Northern Kentucky happens to be an official gateway to the Kentucky Bourbon Trail®, which means you don’t have to travel far to start sipping something special.

 Don’t forget to grab your B-Line Passport or download the app.
 Check in at participating stops, and you’ll earn a free gift.
 It’s a great excuse to keep exploring.